 Government Debt

-Although the Bank of England began with a debt of £1.25 million, the concept of ‘free money’ clearly went to the heads of some ambitious people at the time, as sources claim that the debt held by the Bank of England rose to £16 million within four years due to wars that England was fighting.
+Although the Bank of England began with a debt of £1.25 million, the concept of ‘free money’ clearly went to the heads of some ambitious people at the time, as sources claim that the debt held by the Bank of England rose to £16 million within four years due to the wars that England was fighting.
 According to Wikipedia, a national debt investigation also determined that the government was in debt to the tune of £9 million by 1711.
 Presumably, this was in addition to the Bank of England debt, as Robert Harley, Chancellor of the Exchequer, gathered information as individual government departments gradually revealed their expenditure.
 It is possible that the true debt was obscured, given the nature of records and accounting methods at that time.
 The amount was staggering, given that the concept of the Bank of England handling government debt was a new innovation.

 This debt was an issue as the government was committed to paying interest on the debt, and their most creative efforts at manufacturing money had yet to be devised.
 Interest due on the debt to the Bank of England was 8% per annum.
 Wikipedia suggests that the £9 million outstanding was debt for which there were no means of paying and that Bank of England debt had already been consolidated using other means in the previous 17 years.